 Figure 13-6: The left plot shows the projected yearly maximum Baltic Sea ice extent using two models, A1B and B1 (grey curves), and 30-year averages (green and red lines).
 Reproduction of Figure 5 of [NEUMANN].
 The right maps are an excerpt from Figure 6 of [NEUMANN], showing modelled December-January-February mean sea surface temperature of the period 2070-2100 minus those of the period 1970-2000, for the same two models A1B (upper map) and B1 (lower map).
-All parts of the figure, are perhaps not meant to be taken literally for each year but are perhaps more indicative of the trend of winter severity and yearly variation.
+All parts of the figure are perhaps not meant to be taken literally for each year but are perhaps more indicative of the trend of winter severity and yearly variation.

 The most modern and extensive study discussed here is the one documented in the journal paper [LUOM1] and the presentation [LUOM2].
-Here, an extensive set of models is investigated and compared with the RCP-terminology of IPCC (e.g. that used in [IPCCBRO]).
+Here, an extensive set of models is investigated and compared with the Representative Concentration Pathways (RCP)-terminology of the Intergovernmental Panel on Climate Change (IPCC) (e.g. that used in [IPCCBRO]).
 A selection of results is reproduced in Figure 13-7, where the main points relevant to the evaluated site are:

-> Left plots:
+Left plots:

-- Already at the anticipated construction of the HS wind farm, the 95th percentile sea ice winter occurrence probability approximately equals the upper limit of what is currently classified as an average ice winter.
-The tendency of winters getting milder continues throughout the expected lifetime of the HS site, rapidly decreasing the severity of ice winters throughout the lifetime. - There is not much difference between the (for the planet Earth, optimistic) RCP4.5 scenario (Figure 13-7 upper left) and the more severe RCP8.5 scenario (Figure 13-7 lower left) during the first years of the anticipated lifetime of the HS site, and only moderate difference during the late part of its expected service life.
-Thus, a conclusion is that, regardless of the global greenhouse gas emission policies, the probability distribution of various sea ice conditions during the expected lifetime of the HS site will be as mild, or far milder, than those of the last 36 winters.
-Therefore, it is highly unlikely that sea ice of thicknesses large enough to cause ice-induced vibrations will occur during the expected lifetime of the HS wind farm.
+- Already at the anticipated construction of the KFII wind farm, the 95th percentile sea ice winter occurrence probability approximately equals the upper limit of what is currently classified as an average ice winter.
+The tendency of winters getting milder continues throughout the expected lifetime of the KFII OWF, rapidly decreasing the severity of ice winters throughout the lifetime. - There is not much difference between the (for the planet Earth, optimistic) RCP4.5 scenario (Figure 13-7 upper left) and the more severe RCP8.5 scenario (Figure 13-7 lower left) during the first years of the anticipated lifetime of the KFII OWF, and only moderate difference during the late part of its expected service life.
+Thus, a conclusion is that, regardless of the global greenhouse gas emission policies, the probability distribution of various sea ice conditions during the expected lifetime of the KFII OWF will be as mild, or far milder, than those of the last 28 winters.
+Therefore, it is highly unlikely that sea ice of thicknesses large enough to cause iceinduced vibrations will occur during the expected lifetime of the KFII wind farm.